The Line in the Sand — Modern Paraphrase | fresh.bible

 That last image is the key to the whole thing.
 Jesus wasn't working for .
 He was breaking into territory and taking back what was stolen.
 Every healing, every deliverance, every act of was evidence that someone stronger had arrived.
 The strong man was being bound.
 And his house was being emptied.

-Then Jesus said something heavy — and it needs to be handled carefully, because it's been misunderstood and weaponized for centuries:
+Then said something heavy — and it needs to be handled carefully, because it's been misunderstood and weaponized for centuries:

 Let that sink in.
 The were watching the work through Jesus — healing, restoring, setting people free — and they called it demonic.
 They looked directly at the work of God and labeled it the work of .
-That's what blasphemy against the is.
+That's what against the Holy Spirit is.
 It's not a careless word.
 It's not a moment of doubt.
 It's a settled, deliberate decision to call good — to see God moving and refuse to acknowledge it, not out of confusion, but out of hardness.

 If you've ever worried that you've committed this , that worry itself is probably evidence that you haven't.
 The people Jesus was addressing weren't worried at all.
 They were certain.
 And they were wrong.

-The chapter ends with a moment that's surprisingly tender.
-Jesus' mother and his brothers showed up, but they couldn't get inside because of the crowd.
+The chapter ends with a moment that's surprisingly tender. mother and his brothers showed up, but they couldn't get inside because of the crowd.
 So they sent word in:

 "Your mother and your brothers are outside.
 They're looking for you."